Managersky/WWC_1/README.md

 ## Problems:

-- Layout and positioning elements
+- Layout and positioning elements (solved)
-- Positioning elements next to each other (first time I use float, now I use flex)
+- Positioning elements next to each other (first time I use float, now I use flex) (solved)
+- Validate more than one form

 Live: https://managersky.github.io/WWC_1/